skip to content

 00:10:36 - Anthony Campolo

 Yeah, no, I hopped in for like five minutes on that one.
-It looks super fun.
+It looked super fun.

 00:10:41 - Jenn Junod

-I was like, I was coding and everybody else was bullshitting and then I would just Interrupt to ask questions.
-Oh, my gosh.
-Big Dougie, you're here.
+I was coding and everybody else was bullshitting, and then I would just interrupt to ask questions.
+Oh my gosh, B Dougie, you're here.

 00:10:49 - Anthony Campolo